guifariadev/guifariadev/README.md

 <p align="center">

  - I am 19 years old, currently living in Brazil.
 I have an advanced level of English, fluent in Portuguese and looking to learn new languages.
-I am also developing experience in Python, Javascript, HTML, CSS and some frameworks such as Django </p>
+I am also developing experience in Javascript, Node, React, HTML and CSS </p>

 <p align="center">